You enjoy working with students.

 You offer compassionate care for others.

 This track includes two practicum experiences working with approved, self-selected preceptors.
 The first practicum experience includes a 30-hour advanced clinical experience.
-The second involves a hands-on experience with a preceptor in the academic setting to complete 120-hours of practicum.
+This experience will allow the student to apply advanced nursing knowledge within the clinical setting with both preceptor and faculty supervision.
+The second practicum involves 120 hours of hands-on experience with a preceptor in the academic setting.
+Students will incorporate previously learned knowledge and skills into practice.
+Upon completion of the Education Track, students are educationally prepared to sit for the Certified Nurse Educator (CNE) examination from the National League for Nursing.